MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/plan/installation-options.md

 | Windows Server 2012 R2  | Yes           | Yes | N/A                    |
 | Windows Server 2012     | Yes            | Yes | N/A                    |
 > [!NOTE]
-> Honolulu requires PowerShell features that are not included in Windows Server 2012 and 2012 R2.
-If you will manage Windows Server 2012 or 2012 R2 with Honolulu, you will need to install Windows Management Framework (WMF) version 5.0 or higher on those servers.
+> Windows Admin Center requires PowerShell features that are not included in Windows Server 2012 and 2012 R2.
+If you will manage Windows Server 2012 or 2012 R2 with Windows Admin Center, you will need to install Windows Management Framework (WMF) version 5.0 or higher on those servers.

 >Type `$PSVersiontable` in PowerShell to verify that WMF is installed, and that the version is 5.0 or higher.